jins-meme/ES_R-Development-Kit/README.md

-# Development Kit for JINS MEME Academic Pack.
+### Development Kit for JINS MEME ES_R (JINS MEME Academic Pack).
-This repository provides you the Development Kit including sample codes for JINS MEME ACADEMIC PACK.
-Currently, all of then include rich sample codes but they are bit complicated.
-We are planning to make it simple in the near future.
+This repository provides you the Development Kit including sample codes for JINS MEME ES_R,previouslly called JINS MEME Academic Pack.

-We've prepared three types of SDK, please use for your environment.
+We've prepared ES_R development Kit for three environment, and please go to the link for more details.
 * SDK for Android
 * SDK for Mac
 * SDK for Windows  `Jan.13.2017 updated`